 Invisalign treatment is suitable for 90% of orthodontic cases and the cost is usually equivalent to or lower than ceramic braces.

-If you’re interested in treatment with clear aligners, Invisalign’s Smile Assessment tool is an easy way to find out whether your teeth could be effectively treated this way.
+If you’re interested in treatment with clear aligners, take our Smile Test below.
+It is an easy way to find out whether your teeth could be effectively treated this way.
 The assessment is completely free and it only takes two minutes to enter your details.

 Alternatively, you might consider lingual braces.
 Although made from metal, they are hidden behind the teeth so are very hard to detect.
 They can also be completely custom-made to offer more accurate results.
 The downside is they usually cost a lot more than other options.

 You can read more about the different types of braces in our complete guide to orthodontics.